 Niagara Falls is worldwide-famous for the amazing waterfalls the city is named after.
-While a visit to the awe-inspiring wonder may be on your bucket list, if you’re heading to Niagara Falls, there are a lot of other interesting and fun things to do on your trip once you’ve ticked off seeing the natural phenomenon.
+While a visit to the awe-inspiring wonder may be on many honeymooner’s bucket lists, if you’re heading to Niagara Falls, there are a lot of other interesting and fun things to do on your trip once you’ve ticked off seeing the natural phenomenon.
 This list includes a haunted tunnel, abandoned neighborhoods, hidden caves and waterfalls (yes that’s right), mysterious monasteries, and more.
 Here are some unique unusual things to do in Niagara Falls for people in search of a different experience.

 Visit Niagara Falls’ most haunted tunnel